-After 9 happy years in our offices at 7 Liverpool Terrace we left the Georgian splendour to relocate to our new home in the former NatWest bank, 38 Goring Road.
+After 9 happy years in our offices at 7 Liverpool Terrace, House Buy Fast have taken our 'we buy any house' service and left the Georgian splendour to relocate to our new home in the former NatWest bank, 38 Goring Road.

 Even in this digital age we were amazed by how much we had accumulated over 9 years which made the move quite a challenge.
 Deep in the basement of the offices were sliding archive shelves where we stored most of our old files – over a hundred boxes in all.
 Weeks before the move we started to clear it, shredding old unrequired documents and re-boxing those we needed to keep.

 It was as we were completing the task and the room was nearly empty that one of our eagle eyed colleagues noticed something pushed behind the archive shelves.
 Assuming it was a file of some kind we retrieved it and were amazed by what we found.

 There, hiding at the back of the room was an old red leather book with the words ‘scrap book’ in gold lettering.